BatesDCS23-24/City_of_Lewiston_GroupB/README.md

 ## Installation
+- The project is mainly centered on the code available on the **function.ipynb** notebook.
+For some unkown reasons GitHub is unable to properly render the file.
+Doownload for propoer analysis of the code.

 - The project requires two shapefiles/directories in the repo: maine_census_tracts and maine_block_groups.zip
     - These files were obtained from [census.gov](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)